Renovation

 Obtaining the requisite board approvals for renovations is not a done deal—co-op boards can drag their feet for multiple reasons, so consider yourself forewarned.

-The same goes for getting permits from the city's Department of Buildings to ensure the work is up to code.
+The same applies to obtaining permits from the city's Department of Buildings to ensure the work is up to code.

-Meaning whether you proceed or not often depends on how quickly you want to put your place on the market.
-“We can usually whittle down the construction time, but these outside factors have a bigger influence on the timeline,” Lipman says.
+Whether you proceed depends on how quickly you want to list your property.
+“We can usually whittle down the construction time, but these outside factors have a bigger influence on the timeline,” Lipman said.

 Appeal to a wide audience